Wietze (Aller)

-Wietze is a river of Lower Saxony, Germany, a tributary of the Aller.
+Wietze (/de/) is a river of Lower Saxony, Germany, a tributary of the Aller.
 Its total length including its source river Edder (length 3.4 km) is 41.0 km.

 Geography

 The river begins at the confluence of the Edder and Flöth northeast of Hanover near Altwarmbüchen, a district of Isernhagen.
 From there it flows several kilometres to the west through the southern part of Isernhagen to Langenhagen and from there on only in a northern direction to just beyond the village of Wietze, where it merges with the River Aller flowing from the south.

 In the second half of its course the Wietze forms a pronounced depression with a bog-like region known as the Wietzenbruch.
 This is a region of extensive forest and fen woodland (Bruchwald) about 400 km2 in area.
 Wietzenbruch, a suburb of the town of Celle lies next to it.

 The name of the river is derived from wizene ("wych elm river").